uob-coms20007/uob-coms20007.github.io/papers.md

 * More intricate induction proofs.
 * Show that a predicate is undecidable.
 * Show that a language can be expressed by a grammar, where there is some insight needed to first simplify the description of the language.
-* Prove, using an invariant/variant that a While program satisfies a given property.
+* Find loop invariants and show that a While program satisfies a given property.

 *Before the day of the exam, you should be confident in your ability to answer typical 1\* and 2\* questions.*